Marijuana impairment can last at least 6-8 hours after use, putting you at risk of driving under the influence (DUI) of cannabis

 • Alcohol in combination with marijuana significantly increases driving impairment.
 [11]

-• In 2021 over 80% of delta-9-THC positive drivers in fatal crashes were also positive for alcohol or other drugs.
-[18]
+• In total, three out of four delta-9 THC positive drivers in fatal crashes were also positive alcohol and/or other drugs [18]

 Your brain is still growing and drugs can damage it